bowenc0221/panoptic-deeplab/README.md

 Note:
 - This implementation uses DepthwiseSeparableConv2d (DSConv) in ASPP and decoder, which is same as the original paper.
 - This implementation does not include optimized post-processing code needed for deployment.
 Post-processing the network outputs now takes more time than the network itself.
-- \[Contributions welcome\] The reproduced numbers are still lower than the original paper (e.g. 34.2 PQ vs. 35.1 PQ with ResNet), this is probably due to slightly different data preprocessing.
-Please open an issue if you are interested to improve COCO performance.
+- \[**Contributions welcome**\] The reproduced numbers are still lower than the original paper (e.g. 34.2 PQ vs. 35.1 PQ with ResNet), this is probably due to slightly different data preprocessing.
+Please refer to [this issue](https://github.com/bowenc0221/panoptic-deeplab/issues/60) if you are interested to improve COCO performance.

 ## Citing Panoptic-DeepLab